Jean Lesage: Premier of Quebec (1960–1966)

 The mandatory schooling age was also increased from 14 to 16.
 The Ministry of Education was created in 1964 with Paul Gérin-Lajoie becoming Quebec’s first Minister of education.

 Another major success was the establishment of Hydro-Québec and the nationalization of the province's hydro-electricity.
 "The nationalization of electricity was 'a logical extension' of the government’s goal of growth... based primarily on the promotion of the French-Canadian people."

 With much assistance from René Lévesque, the 11 remaining private power companies were bought out, and Hydro-Québec began supplying, distributing, and transmitting the entire province's energy.
 The Lesage government’s success of Hydro-Québec represents strength, determination, and initiative.

 Other major economic accomplishments included the creation of the Société générale de financement to encourage Quebecers to invest in their future and provided capital for private and mainly Francophone enterprises; the creation of public companies like the Société de Montage Automobile (SOMA) to assemble French automobiles in Quebec; the Société Québécoise d’Exploration Minière (SOQUEM) to ensure that mining resources would be developed in the interests of Quebecers; and Sidérurgie Québécoise (SIDBEC) which was established as an integrated steel plant.

 Furthermore, during his time as Premier, Quebec also took over health care from the Church and was the only province to opt out of the national pension plan to create its own version, the Quebec Pension Plan.
 It also formed the Caisse de dépôt et placement du Québec to invest in the pension plan funds and the Régie des rentes du Québec to manage the plan, revamped the province’s labour force by giving public-sector workers the right to strike, and laid a foundation for the creation of post-secondary Collèges d’enseignement général et professionnel (CEGEPs) in the area of education.

-Defeat and retirement
+Opposition leader

 Despite winning 47% of the vote in the 1966 Quebec general election, compared to 40% for the Union Nationale, Lesage's Liberals won fewer seats because their vote was concentrated in urban ridings.
+Lesage was succeeded as Premier by Daniel Johnson.

-Lesage remained Liberal leader for several years until he resigned in August 1969.
-He remained Leader of the Opposition until January 1970, when Robert Bourassa became the new Liberal leader.
-Lesage retired from politics and sat on several corporate boards until his death in 1980.
+Lesage remained Liberal leader for several years until he announced his resignation in August 1969, even though his party held a big lead over the governing Union Nationale in polls.
+He continued on as Leader of the Opposition until January 1970, when Robert Bourassa became the new Liberal leader.
+Bourassa returned the Liberals to power in the 1970 Quebec general election held in April 1970.

+Retirement and death

+After leaving politics, Lesage sat on several corporate boards.
+He had throat cancer at the end of his life, and died from heart failure at his home on December 12, 1980, at the age of 68.
+Lesage's funeral was held at Cathedral-Basilica of Notre-Dame de Québec.
+He is buried at Cimetière Notre-Dame-de-Belmont in Quebec City.

+Québec City Jean Lesage International Airport was named in his honour on March 31, 1994, and a provincial electoral district, Jean-Lesage, was named for him as well.